Where to Find Snow Day Food and Drink Specials Around DC

 1601 14th St., NW

 Guests at the French bistro’s greenhouse and covered patio will receive complimentary hot cider today.
-And if you’re really freezing, add a dash of spiced rum to your drink on the house.
+And if you’re really freezing, add a dash of spiced rum to your drink.

 Nicoletta Italian Kitchen